“So then he has mercy on whomever he wills, and he hardens whomever he wills.” (Romans 9:18-23)

 A God of Both Mercy and Justice

 Paul then plays the devil’s advocate, “You will say to me then, Why does he still find fault?
 For who can resist his will?
 But who are you, O man, to answer back to God?
 Will what is molded say to its molder, ‘Why have you made me like this?‘ Has the potter no right over the clay, to make out of the same lump one vessel for honorable use and another for dishonorable use?
 What if God, desiring to show his wrath and to make known his power, has endured with much patience vessels of wrath prepared for destruction, in order to make known the riches of his glory for vessels of mercy, which he has prepared beforehand for glory.”
-Both the vessels of glory and the vessels of wrath have been prepared by God beforehand.
+(Rom 9:19-23) Both the vessels of glory and the vessels of wrath have been prepared by God beforehand.

 If God pardoned everyone, where would his justice be?
 If he pardoned no one, where would his mercy be?
 By rights, no one is entitled to go free.
 But God withholds judgment from those whom he chooses to show mercy, not based on their own righteousness, but on the righteousness of Jesus Christ.
 Meanwhile he displays his justice against others whose hearts he has chosen to harden.

 In John 15:16 Jesus said, “You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide…“ In Matthew 11:27, Jesus said, “… no one knows the Father except the Son and anyone to whom the Son decides to reveal him.”
 Paul did not choose Christ.
 He was on his way to arrest the believers in Damascus and bring them to Jerusalem to stand trial for their faith when Jesus stopped him in his tracks and made him do an about face.
 He was not seeking God, but breathing out threats against the saints.
 Matthew had allied himself with the Roman government against his own people as a tax collector.
-He was busy extorting his countrymen when Jesus walked by and called him to follow.
+He was busy extorting his countrymen when Jesus called him to follow.